Inflation Explained

 If I spend $20 to buy a can opener, that $20 represents an hour of work serving food at a restaurant as an example.
 You can see this by looking at a job that pays wages by the hour, and then taking those wages and buying things that you do not produce to obtain all of the things that you need to live.
 The backbone of this idea is exchanging and trading goods, because making everything you need by yourself may not be possible.

-The assumption people make is that $20 today is $20 tomorrow.
-Actually it is not.
-The prices of things are constantly changing, and the value that this $20 can purchase depends on when you use it and what you buy with it.
-Want proof?
-Look at the price of food items, gasoline, education, rent, utilities and many household goods and services over time.
+People make the notion that $20 today equals $20 tomorrow.
+It is not, in fact.
+Things’ pricing are continuously changing, and the worth of this $20 depends on when you use it and what you buy with it.
+Do you want proof?
+Examine the price of food, gasoline, education, rent, utilities, and a variety of other household products and services over time.